sjkp/Microsoft-teams-docs/teams/design.md

-﻿# Design a great Microsoft Teams tab app
+﻿# Design a great Microsoft Teams (Preview) tab app

 While it's relatively easy to adapt a web app to become a Microsoft Teams tab, it's worth taking some time before you start to consider which experiences and functionality in your app will work most effectively as a tab app.
 Paying attention to these design considerations up front, whether you're creating a new app or adapting an existing web app, will help ensure you build a tab app that users want to incorporate in their Microsoft Teams collaboration.